Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 - Using managed disks, Azure Storage honors the concepts of Azure availability sets.
 If the VM is part of an Azure availability set, the base VHD and attached disk of a VM are deployed into different fault and update domains.

-Given the advantages of Azure Managed Disks, we recommend that you use Azure Managed Disks for your DBMS deployments and SAP deployments in general.
+Given the advantages of Azure Managed Disks, we highly recommend that you use Azure Managed Disks for your DBMS deployments and SAP deployments in general.

 To convert from unmanaged to managed disks, see: